code-qtzl/6.1-langgraph/README.md

       ```
 5. Run the notebook:
     ```
-    run the ipynb file in VSCode (it will prompt you to allow the installation of ipykernel: do so)
+    run the .ipynb file in VSCode (it will prompt you to allow the installation of ipykernel: do so) or in another IDE that supports Jupyter notebooks
     ```
 ## Need Help?
-Reach out to the course instructor or learning assistant
+Reach out to the learning assistants